-The completion of Woodward Reservoir a century ago this year has been a godsend to South San Joaquin Irrigation District as well as the cities of Manteca, Lathrop, and Tracy.
+The completion of Woodward Reservoir 114 years ago has been a godsend to South San Joaquin Irrigation District as well as the cities of Manteca, Lathrop, and Tracy.

-It has played a key role as an in-district safety net to help SSJID to weather the drought in much better shape than many other water purveyors in California including Tri-Dam Project partner, the Oakdale Irrigation District.
+It has played a key role as an in-district safety net to help SSJID to weather droughts in much better shape than many other water purveyors in California including Tri-Dam Project partner, the Oakdale Irrigation District.

-The reservoir that holds 36,000 acre feet of water or enough for just over three complete districtwide irrigation runs is off stream as opposed to Tri-Dam reservoirs at Goodwin, Tulloch, Beardsley, and Donnells as well as the Bureau of Reclamation’s New Melones that holds up to 600,000 acre feet for OID and SSJID as the result of the original Melones Reservoir being inundated to build it.
+The reservoir that holds 36,000 acre feet of water or enough for just over three complete districtwide irrigation runs is off stream as opposed to Tri-Dam reservoirs at Goodwin, Tulloch, Beardsley, and Donnells as well as the Bureau of Reclamation’s New Melones Reservior.
+New Melones holds up to 600,000 acre feet for OID and SSJID as the result of the original Melones Reservoir built by the two districts being inundated to build it.

 That means when the Bureau shuts off water movement to irrigation districts from the Stanislaus River watershed every year on Sept.
 30, SSJID has a stash of water if needed for a late fall run and to help supply drinking water to Manteca, Lathrop, and Tracy until March when diversions start again.

-It helped to keep domestic water costs lower in Manteca as the district did not need to build a 20,000-acre-foot storage reservoir to supply the Nick DeGroot South San Joaquin County Water Treatment Plant when it was built in the last decade.
+It helped to keep domestic water costs lower in Manteca as the district did not need to build a 20,000-acre-foot storage reservoir to supply the Nick DeGroot South San Joaquin County Water Treatment Plant when it was built in 2008.

 While the reservoir located in eastern Stanislaus County on 26 Mile Road accessed via Highway 120 or Dodds Road is primarily a lake built to hold irrigation water, it does double duty as a major recreation spot.
 The district leases 3,767 acres surrounding the reservoir to Stanislaus County.
 It is that county’s top revenue producing park.

-If Woodward Reservoir hadn’t been built, there district last year would have had to either reduce water deliveries to farmers and cities by more than the 20 percent they did or would have had to forgo at least one if not two irrigation runs.
+If Woodward Reservoir hadn’t been built, the district in 2015 when a drought last had its grip on California would have had to either reduce water deliveries to farmers and cities by more than 20 percent or forgo at least one if not two irrigation runs.
 It also serves as a cushion in the advent rock slides or other issues disrupt diversion deliveries from Goodwin Dam

 Pioneer Walter J. Woodward — for whom Woodward Reservoir is named — was responsible for the ground work for securing water that made it possible for Manteca to grow from a railroad siding to a vibrant agriculture commerce center in the late 1910s.